incountry/sdk-java/README.md

 ```

-For using of custom encryption you need to create an implementation the following abstract class:
+To use custom encryption you need to implement the following abstract class:
 ```java
 public abstract class AbstractCipher implements Cipher {